-The easiest way to insert a Google Maps map into WordPress is probably the one we’re going to look at below.
+The easiest way to embed a Google Maps map in WordPress is probably the one we’re going to look at below.

-To do this, what we have to do is, in the map that we are using, within Google Maps, in the left sidebar, where the data of the selected search appears, we will click on the share button.
+To do this, what we have to do is, on the map we are using, within Google Maps, in the left sidebar, where the data of the selected search appears, we will click on the share button.

-Then a modal window will come out with the map that we want to insert, but in the tab that allows us to send the map as a message.
-In that case, we’ll switch to the Insert a map tab.
+Then a modal window will appear with the map we want to insert, but in the tab that allows us to send the map as a message.
+In that case, we’ll switch to the Insert a Map tab.

-Then we will see that a code appears, a selector that allows us to select between medium, large or small, and a link that says copy HTML.
+Then we’ll see a code appear, a selector that allows us to select between medium, large, or small, and a link that says copy HTML.

 Once we have chosen the map size, we will click on the copy HTML link.

-The code copied, in full, will be such that this one that I show you below.
+The copied code, in its entirety, will be such as the one I show you below.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3179.016523905674!2d-3.5903353482002385!3d37.176078279774075!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0xd71fcb7977fb93b%3A0x808dd1ef1221a27f!2sAlhambra!5e0!3m2!1ses!2ses!4v1626065631650!5m2!1ses!2ses" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>

-Realize that it is an html iframe tag, whose source (src attribute) is the URL that provides us with the google maps view that we have at that moment visible.
+Note that it is an html iframe tag, whose source (src attribute) is the URL provided by the view of Google Maps that we have visible at that moment.

 <iframe src="#" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>

-If you notice, the first parameter (src) is the url, the second is the width of the window (width), the third (height) is the height of the window, then we will have another that allows us to define the style of the window (Style), in this case without border, and two more, which allow us to put the map to full screen (allowfullscreen) and that the map is loaded when it is really visible on the screen, and not from the beginning (loading=”lazy”).
+If you notice, the first parameter (src) is the url, the second is the width of the window, the third (height) is the height of the window, then we will have another one that allows us to define the style of the window (Style), in this case without a border, and two more, which allow us to put the map in full screen and load the map when it is actually visible on the screen, and not from the beginning (loading=”lazy”).

-Once we know how this code works, we insert it in our post with the HTML block.
+Once we know how this code works, we insert it into our post with the HTML block.
 We simply add the block and paste the code.

-Once this is done, we could change some parameter such as width, being able to expand it to 100% of the width of the screen, for example.
+Once this is done, we could change a parameter such as the width, being able to expand it to 100% of the width of the screen, for example.

 If you click on the preview, you will be able to see the map above the block.
-And once published, the final result will be the one shown below.
-You can see it in wpgis.com.
+And once published, the final result will be as shown below.
+You can see it on wpgis.com.

-Anyway, as you can see, it does not have much science, you just have to copy the code that google maps gives you and paste it into the HTML block.
+Anyway, as you can see, it doesn’t have much science, you just have to copy the code that google maps gives you and paste it into the HTML block.

-However, you will discover that there is a small drawback, and that is that, to show a map of google maps on your website, you will have to register the Google Maps API for your website.
+However, you will discover that there is a small catch, and that is that, to display a google maps map on your website, you will have to register the Google Maps API for your website.

 However, there is a trick to avoid having to register this API.
-It is about adding, at the end of the SRC URL, the following request:
+It is a matter of adding, at the end of the URL of the src, the following request:

 ?output=embed

-In this way, the thing will look like this:
+In this way, it will look like this:

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3179.025006883144!2d-3.589958633773272!3d37.175876679872985!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0xd71fcb7977fb93b%3A0x808dd1ef1221a27f!2sAlhambra!5e0!3m2!1ses!2ses!4v1626608197369!5m2!1ses!2ses?output=embed" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>